bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_3/Customer_Milestone_3.md

 - Revision of Comment system.
 - Revision of Sign Up system.
 - Coordination of frontend team in order to be sure that as possible as requirements are completed.
+- Preparing status of deliverables for Milestone III.
+- Preparing realistic posts and comments.

 ### *Main contributions*
+- Implementation of important features that improved the user experience of the website, including the display of the number of comments made to a post, the highlighting of health professionals' comments, the ordering of comments according to the number of upvotes, downvotes, and user type, and the enhancement of the user sign-up password feature, shodowing on posts and several other features
+- Creation of unit test cases for the CommentBox and Comment components that helped to ensure the reliability and quality of the code
+- Listing undone requirements and making other team members aware about un-done requirements.
+- Preparing status of deliverables for Milestone III Report.
+- Revising Comment and Sign Up system thoroughly.

 #### *Code Related Significant Issues*

 |Work Title|Related Link|